 What Is the Job Demand for Emergency and Disaster Response Technicians?

-Work in the charitable sector will always require experts; we have no statistics for the demand over the next ten years but it is likely to be high.
-Where paid work is concerned, between 2014 and 2024 demand is expected by 7% - the industry average across all jobs.
-Demand for nuclear decontamination experts could see a surge as new plants are built and older facilities closed.
-No figures are presently available for demand by substance.
+Work in the charitable sector will always require experts.
+Between 2020 and 2030, the demand for these professionals is expected to grow by 7 percent.
+Demand for nuclear decontamination experts could see a surge as new plants are built and older facilities closed. *

 What Are the Education Requirements to Become an Emergency and Disaster Response Technician?